Articles - Introduction

 Short articles on people who were active in getting the green movement going in the UK.
 Many are still alive.

 - Edward Goldsmith - founder of te Ecologist and lead author of Blueprint for Survival

-- Peter Allen - author of Blueprint and Policy lead for PEOPLE
+- Robert Allen - author of Blueprint for Survival

 - Michael Benfield - co-founder of PEOPLE and communications and Election strategist